 Dismissive avoidants initiate most break-ups, but whether they initiated the break-up or got dumped, dismissive avoidants hurt and feel the pain of a break-up, they’re human.
 When a relationship ends, dismissive avoidants will go through feelings of loss and grief including missing you, but because dismissive avoidants often don’t form attachments or strong bonds with their relationship partners and do not “lose themselves” in relationships, their break-up grief may not be as deep and may not last as long as someone with an anxious attachment style, I’ll explain why shortly.

 Dismissive avoidants handle their hurt and grief differently from other attachment styles because of their ability to compartmentalize and carry on with life like nothing happened.
 Compartmentalization is a form of psychological defense mechanism in which thoughts and feelings that seem to conflict are kept separated or isolated from each other in the mind.
 Sometimes compartmentalizing and dissociating from uncomfortable emotions allows a dismissive avoidant ex to come back faster – as long as you avoid emotionally difficult conversations.
-Quite often though, compartmentalizing and dissociating from break-up emotions and feelings that it will take for a dismissive avoidant ex to come back, and they may not come back at all because they’ve not processed the break-up.
+Quite often though, compartmentalizing and dissociating from break-up emotions and feelings is why a dismissive avoidant ex may not come back at all.
+They compartmentalized and haven’t processed the break-up.

 How exactly do dismissive avoidants feel after a break-up?